jerickjoe111/launch-school/JS210/course_topics.md

 ## Types of Variables, variable scope, function scope and block scope.

 We have three ways of declaring variables directly in JavaScript: `var`, `let`, and `const`.
-The `var` syntax is deprecated, and it should be avoided, but its use is still legal.
+The `var` syntax is deprecated, and it should be avoided, but its use is still perfectly legal.
 There are some important differences between them.

 - Variables and constants declared with `let` and `const` are _block scoped_.
-This means that they are only defined within the block of code in which their variable declarations appears (and thus in all subsequent nested blocks within that block). _Variables in the same or surrounding (outer) scopes are visible inside functions and blocks._
+This means that they are only defined within the block of code in which their variable declarations appears (and thus in all subsequent nested blocks within that block). _Variables in the same or surrounding (outer) scopes are visible inside blocks and functions._

 - Variables declared with `var` are not block-scoped.
-Instead, _they are scoped to the body of the containing function, no matter how deeply nested they are inside that function_.
+Instead, they are _function-scoped_: they'll be available (in scope) throughout the function's body, no matter how deeply nested they are within the function.

 - All variables declared outside any function or block, in the topmost level, belong to the _global scope_.
-But global variables declared with `var` are implemented as _properties of the global object_ (we can refer to it via `globalThis`), while `let` and `const` global variables are not properties of the global object, and can't be deleted this way with the `delete` operator.
+But global variables declared with `var` are implemented as _properties of the global object_ (we can refer to it via `globalThis`), while `let` and `const` global variables don't become properties of the global object.

-- Unlike variables declared with `let` (and `const` by definition), we can declare the same variable multiple times with `var`.
+- Unlike variables declared with `let` (and `const`, by definition), we can declare the same variable multiple times with `var`.

 ### Scope, Lexical Scope and Scope Rules

-The scope of a variable refers to the region of the code in which the variable is _defined_, within reach of the program.
+The scope of a variable refers to the region of the code in which a variable is _defined_, within reach of the program.

 JavaScript uses lexical scoping rules.
 This means that the program's textual (_lexical_) structure determines the variable's scope.
-In other words: _the code defines the scope_; the scope is created by a function even if the function never gets executed and has no set of own variables.
-The lexical scoping rules also have some important implications relative to closures. (see next topic)
+In other words: _the code itself defines the scope_; a scope is created by a function even if the function never gets executed and has no set of own variables.
+The lexical scoping rules also have some important implications relative to _closures_. (see next topic)

 Code outside any function or block belongs to the _global scope_, and _local scope_ refers to the code within a function or block, relative to an outer scope.
-Thus, a _hierarchy_ of scopes is defined at any given point in the program; when JavaScript tries to find a variable, it searches this hierarchy _from the bottom to the top_, which means, first in its local scope, and then up in the surrounding, outer scopes until the topmost level outside any function or block.
-This process stops the moment it finds the first variable with a matching name, to then return it.
+Thus, a _hierarchy_ of scopes is defined at any given point in the program; when JavaScript tries to find a variable, it searches throughout this hierarchy _from the bottom to the top_.
+This means that it looks first in the reference local scope, and then up in the surrounding, outer scopes until it reaches the topmost level outside any function or block.
+This process stops the moment it finds the first variable with a matching name.
 A `ReferenceError` exception is thrown if the program can't find the variable anywhere in the scope hierarchy.

-This hierarchy also implies that that variables in a lower scope can _shadow_, or hide, variables of the same name in a higher scope: this is legal, but a bad practice.
-A `ReferenceError` exception is thrown if the program can't find a variable with that name anywhere in the scope hierarchy.
+This hierarchy also implies that that variables in an inner scope can _shadow_, or hide, variables of the same name in an outer scope: this is legal, but a bad practice.

 In non-strict mode, if JavaScript finds assignments of previously undeclared variables it converts them into global variables automatically.
+In strict mode, it throws an exception.

-JavaScript class and function definitions are blocks, and so are the bodies of `if...else` statements, loops, and so on.
-Generally, if a variable or constant was declared within a set of curly braces, then those curly braces delimit the region of code in which the variable or constant is defined.
-We cannot refer to that variable or constant before its declaration.
-For variables that are part of `for`, `for...of` and `for...in` loop, their scope is the loop body.
+JavaScript class and function definitions are blocks, and so are the bodies of conditionals, loops, etc. Roughly speaking, if a variable was declared within a set of curly braces, then those curly braces delimit the region of code in which the variable or constant is defined.
+We cannot refer to that variable or constant before its declaration (however, their declaration are _hoisted_) For variables that are part of `for`, `for...of` and `for...in` loop, their scope is the loop body.

 In Node and client-side JS modules, the scope of a global variable is the file that it is defined in.
 In traditional client-side JS, the scope of a global variable is the HTML document in which it is defined.
 That is: if one `<script>` declares a global variable or constant, that variable is defined in all the `<script>` elements in that document (that execute, after the `let` or `const` statement executes).